mattyoung101/omicron/documentation/docs/omicam.md

 ## Field object detection
 The primary responsibility of Omicam is to detect the bounding box and centroid of field objects: the ball, goals and also lines.
 To do this, we use the popular computer vision library OpenCV (v4.2.0).
-We use Video4Linux2 (V4L2) to acquire an MJPEG stream from the USB camera, via the popular gstreamer library.
+We use a Gstreamer pipeline to decode the camera's MJPEG stream at our target resolution of 1280x720 pixels, and with OpenCV's `VideoCapture` this is copied across to OpenCV code.

+### Pre-processing
+With the camera frame in OpenCV memory, we then apply the following pre-processing steps to the image:

+1. Crop the frame to only leave a rectangle around the mirror visible
-Then, we apply our pre-processing steps which are: crop the image, mask out the outside of the mirror, mask out the robot and downscale for the goal processing.
+2. Flip the image, if necessary, to account for the mounting of the camera on the robot
+3. Apply a circular mask to the image to mask out any pixels that aren't exactly on the mirror
+4. Downscale the frame for use when processing the blue and yellow goals, since we don't need much accuracy on them and they're large.
+5. (only for the field lines) Mask out the robot from the centre of the mirror (as it has reflective plastic on it which comes up as white)

+### Thresholding and component labelling
-Next, we threshold all objects in parallel to make use of our quad-core CPU, using OpenCV's `inRange` thresholder but a custom parallel framework (as it doesn't run in parallel by default).
-Thresholding generates a 1-bit binary mask of the image, where each pixel is 255 (true) if it's inside the RGB range specified, and 0 (false) if it's not.
+After pre-processing, we then use OpenCV's `parallel_for` and `inRange` functions to threshold three objects at a time using three threads (one free core is left for the localisation, although Linux may schedule threads differently).
+This produces a 1-bit binary mask of the image, where each pixel is 255 (true) if it's inside the RGB range specified, and 0 (false) if it's not.

-Then, we use OpenCV's parallel connected component labeller, specifically the algorithm by Grana et al.[^1] to detect regions of the same colour in the image.
+Finally, we use OpenCV's parallel connected component labeller, specifically the algorithm by Grana et al.[^1] to detect regions of the same colour in the image.
 The largest connected region will be the field object we are looking for.
 OpenCV automatically calculates the bounding box and centroid for each of these connected regions.

-We then dispatch the largest detected blob's centroid via UART to the ESP32, encoded using Protocol Buffers and using POSIX termios for UART configuration.
+For the lines, the vision processing step is finished here as we only need a binary mask.

+### Coordinate transforms and dispatch
+Considering the centroid for the ball and goals as a Cartesian vector in pixels coordinates, we convert this vector to polar form and run the magnitude through our mirror dewarping function (see below) to convert it to centimetres.
+This leaves us with an angle and distance to each object.
+We then convert it back to Cartesian and use the last localiser position to get the field object's absolute position in centimetres.
+Finally, for the goals we also calculate the relative Cartesian coordinates (convert polar to Cartesian but don't add localiser position) for use in the localiser's initial estimate calculations.

+This information is encoded into a Protobuf format with nanopb, and is sent over UART to the ESP32 using POSIX termios.

 **TODO images and/or video of thresholded field**

+**TODO more detail on dewarp function here (maybe move stuff up from localisation section)**

 ## Localisation
 ### Previous methods and background